AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-2.md

 ---
 title: "JavaScript on Server"
-description: "Discover how JavaScript powers server-side development with Node.js, transforming the way web applications are built.
-Node.js is a fast, scalable runtime that enables asynchronous, event-driven programming, making it ideal for real-time applications like chat apps and streaming services.
+description: "Discover how JavaScript powers server-side development with Nodejs, transforming the way web applications are built.
+Nodejs is a fast, scalable runtime that enables asynchronous, event-driven programming, making it ideal for real-time applications like chat apps and streaming services.
 You'll also learn to build server-side applications from scratch, manage dependencies with npm, and use frameworks like Express.js."
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-04-06"
 datePublished: "2025-04-06"